Feature Feature Announcement Insight Architecture ~5 min read

 Introducing CocoInsight

-CocoInsight From day zero, we envisioned CocoInsight as a fundamental companion to CocoIndex β€” not just a tool, but a philosophy: making data explainable, auditable, and actionable at every stage of the data pipeline with AI workloads.
-CocoInsight has been in private beta for a while, it is one of the most loved feature for our users building ETL with coco, with significant boost on developer velocity, and lowering the barrier to entry for data engineering.
+From day zero, we envisioned CocoInsight as a fundamental companion to CocoIndex, not just a tool, but a philosophy: making data explainable, auditable, and actionable at every stage of the data pipeline with AI workloads.
+CocoInsight has been in private beta for a while, and it is one of the most loved features for our users building ETL with coco, with a significant boost to developer velocity, and lowering the barrier to entry for data engineering.

 We are officially launching CocoInsight today - it has zero pipeline data retention and connects to your on-premise CocoIndex server for pipeline insights.
-This makes data directly visible and easy to develop ETL pipelines.
+This makes data directly visible and makes it easy to develop ETL pipelines.

-Getting Started
+Getting started

 Start using it by running:

-cocoindex server -ci main.py
+cocoindex server -ci main

 for your cocoindex projects.